bartaxyz/GitPT/README.md

 - **For pull requests:** Analyzes the commits and file changes between your branch and the base branch, then generates a suitable title and detailed description for your PR.

 - **For other git commands:** Passes them through directly to git with all arguments and options preserved, ensuring complete compatibility with your existing git workflow.

+- **Local LLM Support:** Can use locally running LLM servers with OpenAI-compatible APIs instead of cloud-based services, providing privacy and offline capabilities.

 ## Development